Deep-litter method, explained

 Cross-section of deep-litter bedding showing 3 stratified layersSide view of a coop floor with three bedding layers: fresh pine shavings on top (cream), partially decomposed middle layer (tan), and fully composted base (dark brown) closest to the floor.FRESH2–3 in shavingsDECOMPOSING3–4 in middleCOMPOSTED2–3 in base6–10 IN BY FEBAdd 1 in of fresh shavings monthly · turn weekly · clean out fully each springDEEP-LITTER BEDDING (END OF WINTER)

 A 4-inch layer of carbonaceous bedding (pine shavings, straw, or a mix) on the coop floor receives daily droppings.
-The high-carbon bedding plus high-nitrogen droppings approximates the carbon:nitrogen ratio that compost biology runs on (~25:1).
+The high-carbon bedding plus high-nitrogen droppings approximates the carbon-to-nitrogen ratio compost biology runs on (~25:1).
 Beneficial bacteria and fungi colonize the bed and break down the manure into stable compost.
-The chickens scratch the bed every day, which incidentally turns the surface and aerates it.
+The birds scratch the surface daily, which incidentally turns the top inch and aerates it — but their scratching alone is not enough, no matter what you read on backyard forums.
+Plan to turn with a fork.

 Three factors keep the biology aerobic and not stinky: